OTUSOFE365025/project-group-18-crn-43510/README.md

 - [System Constraints](/architectural-drivers/Constraints.md)
 - [Architectural Concerns](/architectural-drivers/Concerns.md)

-*Use the following links to access the artifacts created from the requirement analysis*
+*Use the above links to access the artifacts created from the requirement analysis*

 ## Phase 2: ADD Iteration 1&2